CogStack/MedCATtrainer/README.md

 ## Advanced Usage

-ReST API Usage for bulk dataset / project creation Bulk Creation Programmatic
+- ReST API Usage for bulk dataset / project creation: available in the jupyter notebook